affjljoo3581/Samsung-AI-Challenge-for-Scientific-Discovery/README.md

 * `download_pubchem.py` and `download_pubchemqc.py`: Download PubChem3D and PubChemQC datasets.
 * `find_test_compound_cids.py`: Find CIDs of the compounds in test dataset to prevent from training the compounds.
 It may occur data-leakage.
 * `simple_ensemble.py`: It performs simple ensemble by averaging all predictions from various models.

+## License
+This repository is released under the Apache License 2.0.
+License can be found in [LICENSE](LICENSE) file.